Xilinx/Vitis-Tutorials/Getting_Started/Vitis_HLS/README.md

   </tr>
 </table>

 # Vitis HLS Analysis and Optimization

 ***Version: Vitis 2025.1***

 ## Introduction

-Vitis High-Level Synthesis (HLS) lets you compile C/C++ code into RTL code for implementation in the programmable logic (PL) region of AMD devices.
-It is the tool that performs high-level synthesis of the C/C++ code and exports it as either a Vivado IP (.zip) for use in the Vivado Design Suite and the Embedded Software development flow, or as a Vitis kernel (.xo) for use in the Vitis acceleration flow and heterogeneous system designs.
-Although the Vitis kernel and Vivadp IP flows are similar, there are some fundamental differences as explained in [Introduction to Vitis HLS Components](https://docs.amd.com/r/en-US/ug1399-vitis-hls/Introduction-to-Vitis-HLS-Components).
+Vitis High-Level Synthesis (HLS) enables you to compile C/C++ code into RTL code for implementation in the programmable logic (PL) region of AMD devices.
+It is the tool that performs high-level synthesis of the C/C++ code and exports it as either a Vivado IP (`.zip`) for use in the Vivado Design Suite and the Embedded Software development flow, or as a Vitis kernel (`.xo`) for use in the Vitis acceleration flow and heterogeneous system designs.
+Although the Vitis kernel and Vivado IP flows are similar, there are some fundamental differences as explained in [Introduction to Vitis HLS Components](https://docs.amd.com/r/en-US/ug1399-vitis-hls/Introduction-to-Vitis-HLS-Components).
 This tutorial demonstrates the Vitis unified IDE flow for the bottom-up development of HLS designs.

 ### Before You Begin